-h.
-To advise Executive Board on the alignment and levels of bursaries, scholarships and studentships to support the achievement of the student number strategy.
+- h.
+To advise the Senior Leadership Team on the alignment and levels of bursaries, scholarships and studentships to support the achievement of the student number strategy. - i.
+To advise the Senior Leadership Team on appropriate levels of tuition fees to be charged for programmes of study offered by the University. - j.
+To advise Senior Leadership Team on the allocation of funding aligned to the strategy, including those linked to the Access and Participation plan. - k.
+To ensure alignment of resources to support implementation of the strategy e.g. accommodation, IT and Library facilities, student services.

-- i.
-To advise Executive Board on appropriate levels of tuition fees to be charged for programmes of study offered by the University. - j.
-To advise Executive Board on the allocation of funding aligned to the strategy, including those linked to the Access and Participation plan. - k.
-To ensure alignment of resources to support implementation of the strategy e.g. accommodation, IT and Library facilities, student services. - I. To make recommendations to SEG and Planning and Resources Committee, who will retain responsibility for affordability of plans through the planning process.
+I. To make recommendations to Senior Leadership Team and Planning and Resources Committee, who will retain responsibility for affordability of plans through the planning process.